zack5208/testAction/README.md

 **Required** The S3 bucket's name

 ### `s3_bucket_folder`
-The S3 bucket folder name
+**Optional** the S3 bucket folder name

 ### `version`

-The version of file need to upload to S3 bucket.
+**Optional** The version of file need to upload to S3 bucket.
 For example, the download url is https://github.com/zack5208/testAction/archive/refs/tags/v1.zip .
 This will be `v1`
 Defaults is point to the latest release version zip file.